KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/08-Bash Shell Scripting Definition.md

 ###  What is scripting?

 Usually shells are interactive.
 A user enter an command and shell execute it.
-Sometime we want to run a bunch of commands together and many times it becomes a repeatitive actions.
-Rather then giving commands manually, we can also write these commands in a file and execute these commands in shell to avoid this repeatative tasks.
+Sometime we want to run a bunch of commands together and many times it becomes a repetitive actions.
+Rather then giving commands manually, we can also write these commands in a file and execute these commands in shell to avoid this repetitive tasks.
 These files are called Shell Script.
 Each shell script file is saved as .sh file.

 ### what is bash scripting?

-When a user is using bash shell and writting code in bash shell is called bash scripting.
+When a user is using bash shell and writing code in bash shell is called bash scripting.
 To check our default interpreter, please execute this command

-`echo `{{execute}}SHELL`{{execute}}
+`echo $SHELL`{{execute}}

 In order to define script's interpreter as bash, we need to insert its executable binary with shebang #! at start of the script.